krahd/BatLLM/docs/README.md

 ### **Brutal LLM Bot Battle Pit: BatLLM**

 An execution of BatLLM's app is called a session.
-Sessions hold games between two players.
-Games are split in rounds of turns.
-A turn consits of a single interaction with the game by each player.

-Before each round, players submit the prompt that will guide their AI-controlled during this round.
-Winning requires thinking simultaneously in the terms of the game and in the terms of human AI interaction.
-The game supports four different modes, depending on wether the same model interacts with both players and bots and on wether the user-provided prompts are agumented (or decorated) with a preface that includes all the relevant and updated game data.
+By convention, *Sessions enjoy a 1:1:1 correspondence between Human Players, AI models, and Game Bots*. **Games** are **Rounds** of **Turns** (A *Turn* consits of two *Plays*; Plays are modelled implictly).

+Before each round, players prepare and submit the prompt that will be used for all of their Plays during thhis round.
+Gameplay is almost entirely devoted to creating, testing, and improving Prompts.

+The game supports four different playing modes via two user-controllable flags.
+One defines whether the players share the AI model instance or not.
+The other one controls whether the user-provided prompts are automatically agumented with a preface that shares up-to-date game data with the model.

-The GUI includes some tools for prompt management and provides real–time (although simple) graphic rendering of rounds.
+The GUI includes some tools for prompt management, game configuration, gameplay control, and provides real–time (although simple) graphic rendering of rounds.

-> [!
-NOTE]
+> [!NOTE]
 > **[Readme](README.md) &mdash; [Documentation](docs/DOCUMENTATION.md)  &mdash; [User Guide](docs/USER_GUIDE.md)  &mdash; [Contributing](docs/CONTRIBUTIN%20c1.md)  &mdash; [docs/FAQ](FAQ.md)  &mdash; [docs/Credits](CREDITS.md)**